Renesas fire & safety systems realize convenience and peace of mind through sensing and connectivity technologies.

 The automatic sensors are installed in the various alarm zones throughout the building.
 They automatically detect the outbreak of fire from the heat, smoke, or flame, and send a signal to the receiver.
 Figure on the right shows a photoelectric spot sensor for detecting smoke.
 When smoke enters the sensor, the light emitted by the emitter (LED) is diffused by the smoke particles, and this is detected by the receiver.

 The sound devices are installed in various locations throughout the building.
 These emergency alarm units sound a bell or a voice warning when they receive a signal from the receiver.
 Each of these devices is connected to the network via a wired or wireless communication system.
-Wired networks use the RS-485 data transfer standard over dedicated wires, and wireless networks use the 426MHz radio band (in the case of Japan).
+Wired networks use the RS-485 data transfer standard over dedicated wires, and wireless networks use the 420MHz band, BLE, or Sub-GHz band, among others.

 These solutions are suitable for building security systems and deliver low cost and power efficiency alongside highly accurate measurement.
 Using these reference boards contributes to significantly shorter development time.